 It offers fixed-rate mortgages for terms of 10, 15, 20, and 30 years.
 A 10% down payment is required, which is the highest among the lenders we’ve reviewed.

 All that said, if you’re already a SoFi customer for one or more of its other financial products, it offers some deals on a mortgage.
-If you have at least $50,000 in a personal loan, student loan, or in an investment account at SoFi, it will give you a $500 discount on the loan processing fee for your first mortgage with the company.
+If you have at least $50,000 in a personal loan, student loan, or an investment account at SoFi, it will give you a $500 discount on the loan processing fee for your first mortgage with the company.

-SoFi is well known for having an easy to use online application process, whether you’re an existing customer or not.
+SoFi is well known for having an easy-to-use online application process, whether you’re an existing customer or not.
 Mortgage preapproval can be done online if you qualify for a loan, allowing you to show sellers that you’re vetted as a buyer and can afford their home.

 SunTrust posts its interest rates online, through personalized mortgage rates are available by starting an online application.
 SunTrust merged in December 2019 with BB&T Corp. to become Truist Financial Corp., though the company has said there will be no changes to SunTrust mortgages.